Man used ammunition to rob Mechanicsburg bank, police say

 The masked man did not seem to have any other weapons, according to police.

-The suspect, later identified as 42-year-old Christopher Lee Mortoff, of East Berlin, was pulled over in a maroon Kia SUV near Interstate 81.
-According to police, Mortoff fled the bank with cash and first traveled from the Silver Spring Commons parking lot to Route 114 westbound prior to the traffic stop.
+The suspect, later identified as 42-year-old Christopher Lee Mortorff, of East Berlin, was pulled over in a maroon Kia SUV near Interstate 81.
+According to police, Mortorff fled the bank with cash and first traveled from the Silver Spring Commons parking lot to Route 114 westbound prior to the traffic stop.

-According to court documents, Mortoff is charged with simple assault, making terroristic threats, robbery and theft by unlawful taking.
+According to court documents, Mortorff is charged with simple assault, making terroristic threats, robbery and theft by unlawful taking.

 Witnesses of the bank robbery are asked to contact either Lt.
 Leroy Hippensteel or Det.
 Andrew Bassler with the Silver Spring Township Police Department by calling 717-697-0607.